ibm-cloud-docs/secrets-manager/access-secret.md

 Before you begin, be sure that you have the required level of access.
 To view a list of your available secrets, you need the [**Reader** service role or higher](/docs/secrets-manager?topic=secrets-manager-iam).
 To retrieve the value of a secret, you need the [**SecretsReader** service role or higher](/docs/secrets-manager?topic=secrets-manager-iam).

-## Searching for secrets in the UI
+## Searching for secrets in your instance
 {: #search-secrets-ui}
 {: ui}